saikeerthi8586/Event_Countdown-webapp/README.md

-Event Countdown Manager
+# 📅 Event Countdown Manager

-The Event Countdown Manager is a simple web-based app that allows users to create, view, and manage countdowns for upcoming events like birthdays, meetings, holidays, or custom reminders.
+The **Event Countdown Manager** is a simple web-based app that allows users to create, view, and manage countdowns for upcoming events like birthdays, meetings, holidays, or custom reminders.

 It visually displays the time left for each event and provides edit/delete functionality.
 If an email is entered, it even logs a reminder 24 hours before the event!

+---

---> Features
+## 🚀 Features

-Add events with title, description, date & time, category, and optional email.
+- Add events with title, description, date & time, category, and optional email.

-Real-time countdown for each event.
+- Real-time countdown for each event.

-Edit and delete events.
+- Edit and delete events.

-Prevents past or invalid date-time entries.
+- Prevents past or invalid date-time entries.

-Simple and clean user interface.
+- Simple and clean user interface.

+---

--->How to Run the Project
+## 🧩 How to Run the Project

-📁 1.
-Folder Structure
+### 📁 Folder Structure

 Make sure the following files are present in the same folder:

 index.html
 style.css
 script.js
+README.md
+Event_Countdown_Screenshot.png

-▶️ 2.
-Open the App
+### ▶️ Open the App

-Double-click index.html, or
+- Double-click `index.html`, or

-Right-click and choose "Open with browser" (Chrome/Edge/Firefox).
+- Right-click and choose **"Open with browser"** (Chrome/Edge/Firefox).

 You will see a form to add your event.

+---

- How to Use
+## 📝 How to Use

-Fill in the form fields:
+1. Fill in the form fields:

-Event Title (required)
+   - Event Title (required)

-Description (required)
+   - Description (required)

-Date & Time (must be in the future)
+   - Date & Time (must be in the future)

-Email (optional – for reminders)
+   - Email (optional – for reminders)

-Category (required)
+   - Category (required)

-Click "Add Event".
+2. Click **"Add Event"**.

-Your event appears below with a live countdown.
+3. Your event will appear below with a live countdown.

-Use Edit or Delete buttons to manage your events.
+4. Use **Edit** or **Delete** to manage your events.

+---

---> Technologies Used
+## 💻 Technologies Used

-HTML – for structure
+- HTML – for structure

-CSS – for styling
+- CSS – for styling

-JavaScript – for functionality and countdown logic
+- JavaScript – for functionality and countdown logic

+---

-### 🖼️ Screenshot
+## 🖼️ Screenshot

+Here’s how the app looks when in use:

 ![Event Countdown Screenshot](Event_Countdown_Screenshot.png)

+---

- Author
+## 👨‍💻 Author

-Sai Keerthi
+**Sai Keerthi**
-For learning and practice purposes.
+_For learning and practice purposes._